Graduation & Convocation

 Your name as it appears in ACORN is the name that will appear on your diploma.
 Your name on the title page and abstract of your thesis must also be exactly the same as the name that appears in ACORN.
 To change your name/gender, please complete this Change of Name or Gender Request Form.

 Questions?
 Please contact SGS Student Academic Services at firstname.lastname@example.org.

 If your name requires accents, please download and complete the appropriate convocation Name on Diploma form by the appropriate deadline set by the Office of Convocation.
 Please note that this form is only for accents.

 If the necessary change(s) are not made by the deadline for name changes set by the Office of Convocation, there is an $80.00 fee to have a new diploma printed.
 Please note the deadlines are quite early; typically mid-September for November Convocation and early February for March (in absentia) and June Convocation.

-SGS prepares letters for both master’s and doctoral students requesting confirmation that all degree requirements have been met.
-To request such a letter, complete the confirmation of degree form and send your request to firstname.lastname@example.org.
-The confirmation of degree form is only for students who have not yet received their diploma at Convocation.
+SGS prepares letters for both master’s and doctoral students requesting confirmation that all degree requirements have been met, prior to Convocation.
+To request such a letter, complete the confirmation of degree requirements form and send your request to email@example.com.
+The confirmation of degree requirements form is only for students who have not yet received their diploma at Convocation.
 OISE students, please consult your registrar for letters confirming that you have met your degree requirements.

-There is no charge for letters.
+There is no charge to students for letters.
 Please allow five days (or more during peak periods).